 One of the town’s most acclaimed restaurants, The Daffodil is famous for its iconic Art Deco setting and fine food, with its theatre-themed menus promising a delightful dining experience for all tastes, with dishes designed by executive chef Tom Rains.

-Perfect for afternoon or early-evening meals, The Early Ticket menu is available Mondays to Saturdays from 5pm to 6.30pm, in addition to Friday and Saturday from 12pm to 2.30pm.
-Costing £13.95 for two, or £15.95 for three courses, entrées on a sample menu include chilled pea and coconut soup; smoked haddock chowder; barbecue slow-cooked pork belly; and lemon sorbet with berry compote and meringue.
+Perfect for afternoon or early-evening meals, the set menu is available Mondays to Saturdays from 5pm to 7pm, in addition to Friday and Saturday from 12pm to 2pm.
+Costing £14.95 for two, or £17.95 for three courses, entrées on a sample menu include chilled pea and coconut soup; smoked haddock chowder; barbecue slow-cooked pork belly; and lemon sorbet with berry compote and meringue.

 An award-winning eatery in Cheltenham, Spice Lodge has an extensive menu of pan-Asian Indian and Thai food, offering a taste of the orient right on your doorstep.